-increase with the Internet of Things.
-He 2021, a ransomware operation crippled various agencies' capability to pay unemployment and parental aid in a region in Germany Heaving affected individuals without potentially vital financial support.
-Also the harmful consequences for individual of attacks against the financial system have been highlighted.
-Hence, it is clear that cyber harm against critical infrastructure which constitute a risk to human rights also triggers due diligence duties to protect.
+increase with the Internet of Things.469 But cyber harm can also constitute a risk to economic and social rights.
+In July 2021, a ransomware operation crippled various agencies' capability to pay unemployment and parental aid in a region in Germany470, leaving affected individuals without potentially vital financial support.
+Also the harmful consequences for individual of attacks against the financial system have been highlighted.471 Hence, it is clear that cyber harm against critical infrastructure which constitute a risk to human rights also triggers due diligence duties to protect.472